basemmerink/fungal-twitch/README.md

 As soon as both materials are set, the fungal shift will happen.

 A message will be sent ingame to explain the shift that just happened.
-If you do not wish to see this message you can edit init.lua and change the first 2 lines to your liking
+If you do not wish to see this message you can change it in the mod settings ingame

 ## Credits